 Now as I’ve traveled around the world and through Europe, my coffee and thus caffeine intake has dramatically increased – for a few reasons.
 First, when you are walking around towns and cities for months… you simply need something to do when you ‘take a break.’
 And, of course, there are all these inviting cafes lining the streets beckoning you in with happy patrons laughing while they sip a cappuccino.
 So it was nice for me to join in.
 Plus if I sat down and ate something every time I wanted to take a break, I’d be as big as a house.

 Next, I did actually start to appreciate the taste and differences of coffees around the world.
 From the surprising, yet good, café culture in Melbourne, Australia (where I worked as a barista) and the chains of Asia to the less-than-stellar instant coffee commonly served up in Eastern Europe and the pleasing café au lait of France and rich espressos in Italy.
 In fact, the more coffee I drink, the less milk I add.
 I’ve gone from a crazy Starbucks caramel macchiato (not the real macchiato—an espresso ‘stained’ with a drop of milk) to a simple, yet robust, real Italian espresso (in 3 sips you’re done).
-I used to never order an espresso thinking it was too strong and dark for me, but I have to tell you, these are delicious.
+I used to never order an espresso thinking it was too strong and dark for me, but I have to tell you, it is delicious.

 The one coffee I just could not force myself to like is Turkish.
 For me, it’s just too strong.
 The grounds are left in the cup which makes for a bit of a sludgy beverage.
 But the after show is nice… having someone read your fortune in the bottom of your cup.
 Maybe mine would say, ‘you are drinking too much coffee.’
 Well, probably not since the fortuneteller probably gets kick backs from the establishment.